 Save Money on Components and PCB Spins

-Apart from the axiom, that time is money, using integrated circuit simulation for testing and “virtual prototyping” will definitely save money in wasted components and PCB spins.
+Apart from the axiom, that time is money, using the integrated circuit simulator for testing and “virtual prototyping” will definitely save money in wasted components and PCB spins.
 That’s a given.

 Take a Second Look, Friend

-The esoteric nature of electronics can lead you to believe a circuit will behave one way when in reality it’s different, and before you go to the trouble of building it, simulation can be a quick sanity check.
+The esoteric nature of electronics can lead you to believe an integrated simulator will behave one way when in reality it’s different, and before you go to the trouble of building it, simulation can be a quick sanity check.

 When I am designing analog circuits in particular (usually audio related; I am a musician and an engineer after all), I like to use the simulator to check:

 DC biases and conditions around the circuit (particularly needed with discrete transistor and JFET based designs).

 Clipping levels and non-linearity characteristics (using transient analysis).

 Device power dissipation, voltages and currents (DC analysis and Transient).